Truist Park: Opening

-Outside the stadium the 264-room, 4-star Omni hotel and the Comcast office building, both of which overlook the stadium, opened during the Braves' offseason, adding energy and activity beyond the outfield.
-Two-dozen shops and restaurants now are open throughout The Battery.
-The latest addition is "eat-ertainment" concept Punch Bowl Social.
-About 75% of the available retail and restaurant space in the mixed-use development will be occupied on the Braves' opening day.

-The playing field has been resodded, and the plants that struggled in the low-light "Monument Garden" area have been replaced.

 Naming rights

 In 2014, Atlanta-based SunTrust Banks bought the initial naming rights to the stadium for 25 years.
 In February 2019, SunTrust Banks announced a merger with BB&T to create what would become Truist Financial; Braves officials stated that the SunTrust Park name would remain in place during the 2019 season.
 On January 8, 2020, crews began removing SunTrust Park signs from the stadium.
 On January 14, 2020, the Braves and Truist Financial formally announced that the ballpark's name would change to Truist Park.

 Features

 Configuration

 The ballpark features an intimate configuration, placing a higher percentage of seats in close proximity to the field than any other ball park in Major League Baseball.
 Braves executive vice president of sales and marketing Derek Schiller stated that the seating bowl is aimed at putting fans closer to the action, not by reducing the amount of foul territory, but with cantilever designs that push the middle and upper bowls toward the field.
-The ballpark will also include a 90 ft wide canopy horseshoeing around the stadium's top and air conditioning on every level to ensure that fans remain cool on hot summer days.
+The ballpark also includes a 90 ft wide canopy horseshoeing around the stadium's top and air conditioning on every level to ensure that fans remain cool on hot summer days.
 The existing topography of the property has been integrated into the design.
 The Braves are using LED lights for the stadium.
 LED lights provide better quality for fans in the stands and watching on TV.
-LED lights will also reduce the time it takes to restore lighting in case of a power outage.
+LED lights also reduce the time it takes to restore lighting in case of a power outage.